GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 ---
 layout: post
-title: 8 Years of Clojure and Google App Engine: it's like a candy.
-Although, a bittersweet one.
+title: "8 Years of Clojure and Google App Engine: it's like a candy.
+Although, a bittersweet one."
 categories: [Clojure, Web, Google App Engine]
 ---